 The Architect is a very efficient amplifier, but it does need some breathing room to operate properly.
-Make certain that the vents on the top and bottom are not blocked and have at least $\frac{1}{2}$ " of air space.
+Make certain that the vents on the top and bottom are not blocked and have at least 1⁄2" of air space.
 Also make certain that heat sensitive components such as CD or tape players are not directly on top of The Architect.
-Just as a reminder, you should avoid putting any leaky potted plants in your stereo stack.